matteobiagetti/pbi4/README.md

  `python -m pip install .`

- The instalation was also tested within `conda` and `pyenv` virtual environments.
+ The installation was also tested within `conda` and `pyenv` virtual environments.

  ### Running